Guichaguri/janmeap/README.md

     HAL_UART_Receive_IT(&huart1, (uint8_t*) &gps_buffer, 1);

     while(1) {
-        // Processes the buffer if there is full messages available nmea_reader_process(&reader);
+        // Processes the buffer if there are full messages available nmea_reader_process(&reader);
     }
 }